-Recent articles from Schneider & Turner [6, 7] outline an Artificial Con- sciousness Test (ACT); a new, purely behavioural process to probe subjective experience (‘phenomenal consciousness’: tickles, pains, visual experiences and so on) in machines; work which has already resulted in a provisional patent application from Princeton University .
-In light of this, considera- tion is given to the claimed sufficiency of ACT to determine the phenomenal status of an Artificial Intelligence (AI) system.
+Recent articles by Schneider and Turner (Turner and Schneider, 2017; Schneider and Turner, 2017) outline an artificial consciousness test (ACT); a new, purely behavioral process to probe subjective experience (“phenomenal consciousness”: tickles, pains, visual experiences, and so on) in machines; work that has already resulted in a provisional patent application from Princeton University (Turner and Schneider, in press).
+In light of the author’s generic skepticism of “consciousness qua computation” (Bishop, 2002, 2009) and Tononi and Koch’s “Integrated Information Theory”-driven skepticism regarding the possibility of consciousness arising in any classical digital computer (due to low ϕmax) (Tononi and Koch, 2015), consideration is given to the claimed sufficiency of ACT to determine the phenomenal status of a computational artificial intelligence (AI) system.

 Given that one of the most forceful indications that humans experience consciousness is that every adult can readily and quickly grasp concepts based on this quality, Schneider and Turner describe their ACT as follows:

 [T]he ACT would challenge an AI with a series of increasingly demanding natural language interactions to see how quickly and readily it can grasp and use concepts and scenarios based on the internal experiences we associate with consciousness.
 At the most elementary level we might simply ask the machine if it conceives of itself as anything other than its physical self.
 At a more advanced level, we might see how it deals with ideas and scenarios such as those mentioned in the previous paragraph.
 At an advanced level, its ability to reason about and discuss philosophical questions such as ‘the hard problem of consciousness’ would be evaluated.
 At the most demanding level, we might see if the machine invents and uses such a consciousness-based concept on its own, without relying on human ideas and inputs.